CMPS-6100/lab-07-template/lab-07.md

     array where you will store each argument of the command line, including the program to execute (see above).

-    > `args` will declared outside of your function and passed in to it.
+    > `args` is declared and allocated outside of your function and passed in to it.
 Modifications you make to it will persist outside of your function.
 You do not need to and should not return `args`.
     See `parseline_tests.c` for usage of your function.